hyperledger/fabric/docs/source/private_data_tutorial.rst

     {"objectType":"asset","assetID":"asset1","color":"green","size":20,"owner":"eDUwOTo6Q049b3JnMWFkbWluLE9VPWFkbWluLE89SHlwZXJsZWRnZXIsU1Q9Tm9ydGggQ2Fyb2xpbmEsQz1VUzo6Q049Y2Eub3JnMS5leGFtcGxlLmNvbSxPPW9yZzEuZXhhbXBsZS5jb20sTD1EdXJoYW0sU1Q9Tm9ydGggQ2Fyb2xpbmEsQz1VUw=="}

 The `"owner"` of the asset is the identity that created the asset by invoking the smart contract.
-The `GetClientIdentity().GetID()` API reads the common name and issuer of the identity certificate.
+The private data smart contract uses the ``GetClientIdentity().GetID()`` API to read the common name and issuer of the identity certificate.
 You can see that information by decoding the owner string out of base64 format:

 .. code:: bash